Billionaire Profile

 Philanthropy

-Wayne Rothbaum has demonstrated a commitment to philanthropy through substantial donations to SUNY Binghamton for a sports complex and scholarships, as well as to Ohio State University for building housing for cancer patients.
+Wayne Rothbaum has demonstrated his commitment to philanthropy by donating $300 million to SUNY Binghamton for a sports complex and scholarships, and to Ohio State University to build housing for cancer patients.

 Career Milestones